MicrosoftDocs/visualstudio-docs/docs/extensibility/accessing-stored-font-and-color-settings.md

     -   The settings that can be accessed through the <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage> interface.

-    -   Either all settings or only those that users modify and that are retrievable through the <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage> interface.
+    -   Either all settings or only those settings that users modify and that are retrievable through the <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage> interface.

     -   The manner of propagating the changes to user settings.